Bruce M. Wright: Life

 Wright was born in Baltimore, Maryland, raised in Princeton, New Jersey, and spent the majority of his adult life living in Harlem, New York.
+His mother was a White Catholic and his father an African American.

 In 1939, Wright was awarded a scholarship to attend Princeton University, but denied admission when he arrived and the Dean of Admissions, Radcliffe Heermance, learned that he was black.
 Wright was denied admission to Notre Dame on the same grounds.
 He studied at Virginia Union University, and graduated from Lincoln University in 1942.

 Wright then served in a U.S. Army segregated medical unit during World War II.
 He volunteered for combat duty, and was assigned to Company K, 16th Infantry Regiment.
 After the war, he went AWOL, making his way to Paris, where he was befriended by Senegalese poet Leopold Senghor, who later became his country's first president.

 Wright's early ambition was to become a poet and was introduced and later became a friend of Langston Hughes.
 Wright's first book of poetry, "From the Shaken Tower," was edited by Hughes and published in 1944.
 He studied at Fordham University Law School, and obtained his law degree from New York Law School.

 New York City Mayor John V. Lindsay appointed Wright as general counsel for the New York City Human Resources Administration in 1967, and named him to the New York City Criminal Court bench in 1970.
 Judge Wright was soon publicly critical of the judicial system and voiced his belief that race and class all too frequently determined the outcomes of trials.
 He denounced what he called racism in the criminal justice system, and created a furor by often setting low bail, and sometimes no bail, for poor or minority suspects.
 In one case, in which bail of $100,000 was requested by the Manhattan District Attorney's office for Joseph Gruttola, who had been accused of shooting a police officer, he set it at $500.
 After Gruttola posted bail and was released the same day, another judge revoked it and ordered him rearrested.
 When Grullota was brought into court the next day, Wright again set bail at $500.
 (Grutolla was eventually acquitted of attempted murder but convicted of assault and robbery.)
 In another case involving a man named Seymour Popkin, who had been charged in the beating of another man to death in a fistfight in Times Square, Judge Wright released him on his own recognizance after an assistant district attorney declined to release the name of a potential witness, despite Popkin's criminal record extending back 20 years.
 (The charge was eventually reduced to simple assault, and Popkin was acquitted at trial.)